SimpleLegal/pocket_protector/USER_GUIDE.md

 # PocketProtector User Guide

-PocketProtector is a streamlined, human-centric secret management system, built to work with modern distributed version control systems.
+PocketProtector is a streamlined, people-centric secret management system, built to work with modern distributed version control systems.

 This guide will walk you through security scenarios commonly faced by